awesto/django-shop/README.md

 ## NEWS

-The core developer of **django-SHOP**, will be at [Django Con Europe](https://2017.djangocon.eu/) from April 3rd to 7th, in Florence, Italy.
+The core developer of **django-SHOP**, will be at [PyCon Web 2017](https://www.pymunich.com/) from May 27th to 28th, in Munich, Germany.
 If you want to get in touch, please contact me on Gitter or Twitter.

 ## Running the demo projects